yuetsin/SE-100/document_2/Web_and_Native.md

 Almost all browser script has a unified standard, which could greatly reduces the working load when you have to migrate your business to a new platform.

-For example, if I'd like to create an application that could
+For example, if I'd like to create an application that could convert numbers from different digits, and I'm already having a JavaScript-based [web page](http://tool.oschina.net/hexconvert/) that functions fine, why not just directly reuse them in your application?

+If we want to rebuild that web page natively, we have to use Objective-C or Swift to rewrite all business logic.

 ## Appendix